 Funding the Movement is Autonomy’s startup program in which mobility innovators from all over the world will gather to pitch in front of international investors looking to fund ambitious projects.
-This event will be an opportunity for the selected startups to meet and connect with the actors who will be essential to their development and help facilitate their growth.
+This event is an opportunity for the selected startups to meet and connect with the actors who will be essential to their development and help facilitate their growth.

 For its 2018 edition, our Call for Startups received more than 120 applications, coming from 25 different countries.
 Autonomy and its partners then selected 20 of the most innovative startups in urban mobility, to invite them to pitch at Funding the Movement.

 By attending, their goals were to meet investors, VCs – and more globally all players in the innovation ecosystem working towards improving sustainable mobility – and find sustainable financing and partnerships to accelerate their growth and grow your business.

 4 startups received the “Most Innovative Technology” prize

 14 other startups had the chance to pitch in front of the investors, and connect with them during the following networking cocktail

 “We are glad that the startups we have curated through our European Startup Prize for mobility are participating in Funding the Movement.
 It is indeed an exciting opportunity for them to meet investors from all over the world, and connect with innovative big mobility companies.”